Ariana Fletcher Blasts Baby Daddy’s GF Taina Williams For Holding Toddler Son In Public, “He Does Not Like Her”

 A fan wrote to Ari in the comments, suggesting she needed to “let that hurt GO” because if Yosohn was uncomfortable, he would be “screaming crying.”
 In response, Ari said, “He does when I call her phone to check on my son and she has him he immediately starts crying for me.”

 Welp!
-Mother knows best.
+The mother knows best.
 What do you think of Ari checking the photographer over the photo?
 Was it justified?

+..Oh and just in case you were wondering what Yosohn looks like, here he is down below!
+What a cutie!

 Comments